rodolfoalmeid/harvester-cloud/docs/HARVESTER_DEPLOYMENT_PROCESS.md

 The deployment does not require manual activities, with the exception of the configuration of four or five variables necessary for the Cloud Provider setup (subscription ID, Region, etc.).

-The following [diagram](../images/HIGH_LEVEL_DEPLOYMENT_SCHEMA.png) provides a high-level overview of the deployment process to help you understand the Terraform workflow
+The following [diagram](../images/HIGH_LEVEL_DEPLOYMENT_SCHEMA.png) provides a high-level overview of the deployment process to help you understand the Terraform workflow.

 However, it is interesting to know what happens behind the scenes.